 On the other hand, coconut oil does have some well-documented health benefits that concentrated MCT oils might be lacking.
 The biggest drawback to buying manufactured MCT oil is that you might not really know what you’re getting.
 In order to produce a liquid MCT oil that does not become solid at colder temps, it might need to be more refined than regular coconut oil.

-So while some marketers of MCT oil might claim that their products contain more concentrated and diverse MCTs than real coconut oil does, it might be because they’re chemically altered and absent of lauric acid.
+So while some marketers of MCT oil might claim that their products contain more concentrated and diverse MCTs than real coconut oil does, it might be because they’re chemically altered.
 It could even have “filler” oils like omega-6 polyunsaturated fats.
 Another factor to consider is that most MCT oils on the market are manufactured via chemical/solvent refining, which can mean they require using chemicals like hexane and different enzymes and combustion chemicals.